sbulatao/CSE15L-LAB-REPORTS/Lab_5.md

 ## Command: Grep
 ### Example 1: Count Match
+When we place a **-c** after the grep and quoted a string of word or phrase within a specific file.
+We see the count that matches with the quoted string of word or phrase.
+Such as the first example, it looks like *trivia* was found only once within the ./techical/911report/chapter-11 and the rest of the files have zero counts indicating that it was not used within the file.
+This is very helpful to know how many words containing that specific string since it will make things easier with a possible scavenger hunt.
 ![](https://user-images.githubusercontent.com/114209345/198929458-c653512d-2bb4-4b9f-b42b-455881e8fa94.png)

 ### Example 2: Match Pattern
+The display of **-o** is very interesting that it displays that specific word that is typed in.
+They are repeating the strings we have quoted within specific files.
+This is very helpful to know how many words are repeated within the text and within different files.
+Makes things easier when doing a match pattern survey.
 ![](https://user-images.githubusercontent.com/114209345/198929373-9fa86473-fcc0-4673-8bc2-fec74f6826b4.png)

 ### Example 3: Matching Lines that Starts with String
+When we add **^** within the quoted word.
+We see the line that starts with that specific word.
+The ^ expression specifies the start of a line.
+This is very helpful to know where to start reading when teachers are giving use quotes to read or poems.
 ![](https://user-images.githubusercontent.com/114209345/198929219-18f50e51-5cb1-4c14-8e01-3e30638c7924.png)